 MONDAY, JUNE 14, 2021

-The Glencoe Invitational reserves four (4) positions in the tournament for male Monday Qualifying players and (1) position for a female amateur Monday Qualifier and (1) position for a female professional Monday Qualifier.
-Play will be tee times beginning at 8 am on The Forest course.
-Sign up is limited to the first 80 players, member or non-member.
-Cost will be $200+/player, this cost will be applied to your entry fee should you qualify.
+The Glencoe Invitational reserves three (3) positions in the tournament for male Monday Qualifying players and (1) position for a female amateur Monday Qualifier and (1) position for a female professional Monday Qualifier.
+Play will be tee times beginning at 8 am.
+Cost is TBD, this cost will be applied to your entry fee should you qualify.

 All participants must provide proof of handicap to be 4.0 or less to participate.
 Registration will be available on the Alberta Golf website in April of 2021.